KDYao/suppmaterial-20-kundi-logblock/README.md

 # LogBlock

 ### About LogBlock
-This is the replcation package for the paper titled "Improving State-of-the-art Compression Techniques for Log Management Tools".
+This is the replication package for the paper titled "Improving State-of-the-art Compression Techniques for Log Management Tools".

 LogBlock is a log preprocessing tool that improves the compression of small blocks of log data.